matttoensing/rails_engine/README.md

 <img width="1096" alt="Screen Shot 2021-09-03 at 2 01 23 PM" src="https://user-images.githubusercontent.com/80132364/132785754-258e2580-71ec-4de4-8aeb-005fc6c89b3b.png">

-- This is a API application built in Rails.
-Data is exposed through different various endpoints using RESTful architecture.
+This is a API application built in Ruby on Rails.
+The intended client for this application is a front end development team.
+Data is exposed through various endpoints using RESTful architecture.
+In addition to custom JSON responses, some resources include CRUD endpoints.

 ### Built With